 4.7 Shoot gene expression is likely to play a role in the control of potassium homeostasis

 As with leaf phosphorus concentration, no SNP markers were significantly associated with leaf K concentration in the RIPR diversity population.
 Similarly, no associations were identified for shoot K concentration in an association study in a different population of 509 B. napus genotypes (Bus et al., 2014).
 Thus, it is possible that leaf K concentration is under lower genetic control than leaf NO3- concentration.
 However, there were several GEMs that had –log10p values over the FDR corrected significant threshold.
 The GEM most highly associated with leaf K concentration is orthologous to A. thaliana At2g04850.
 Whilst relatively little is known about this gene, data from the SMART web-based tool (Schultz et al., 1998) indicates that it is membrane bound, and that is contains a Cytochrome b-561 / ferric reductase transmembrane domain.
 This gene is also thought to be auxin-responsive.
 Auxin is a plant hormone that is responsible for orchestrating multiple growth and development processes (Swarup and Bennett, 2003).
 Hence, it is possible that expression of this gene is related to development stage, which may correlate with leaf K concentration.
 Whilst the link between this gene and leaf K concentration is currently unclear, this was by far the most highly associated GEM, and hence is worthy of further consideration.
 A further GEM of interest underlies a gene orthologous to A. thaliana, POTASSIUM TRANSPORTER 3 (KT3), also known as TINY ROOT HAIR 1 (Daras et al., 2015).
 Whilst not associated with leaf K concentration above the FDR corrected significance threshold, the GEM corresponding to this gene is relatively highly associated with the trait, and shoot gene expression is positively correlated (figure 5).
-Experiments in A. thaliana showed that KT3 knockout lines had a reduced rate of K transport, although not enough for the plants to develop deficiency symptoms (Rigas et al., 2001).
-Strikingly though, the mutant plants had significantly smaller root hairs.
-The presence and length of root hairs have been correlated with increased K acquisition among plant species (White 2013, Hinsinger et al. 2017).
+Experiments in A. thaliana showed that KT3 knockout lines, which have significantly smaller root hairs, have a reduced rate of K transport, although not enough for the plants to develop deficiency symptoms (Rigas et al., 2001).
+The presence and length of root hairs have also been correlated with increased K acquisition among plant species (White 2013, Hinsinger et al. 2017).
 Thus, genetic variation in this trait might be exploited to improve K acquisition and K fertiliser use efficiency.
 Within LD decay of co-localising GEM association peaks on chromosomes A9 and C9 are genes orthologous to A. thaliana AT1G05940.1, a gene that encodes a cationic amino acid transporter.
 This may play a role in K acquisition within B. napus.
 However, association peaks in the same loci were detected for seed glucosinolate content (Lu et al., 2014){Lu, 2014 #36}.
 Over approximately the last 50 years, intensive breeding programmes have been undertaken to reduce seed glucosinolate concentrations in B. napus (Allender and King, 2010).
 Due to such strong selection pressures, it is possible that a number of other traits were perturbed in the process, and hence the association peaks on chromosomes A9 and C9 detected here may be a result of unconscious co-selection.